paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 &nbsp;

-To unleash the true powers of ESLint and Prettier, we can configure VS Code so that it autocorrects ESLint errors.
+To unleash the true powers of ESLint and Prettier, we can configure VS Code so that it auto-corrects ESLint errors.
 You should tell VS Code not to formatOnSave, but instead fix ESLint errors on save.

 ```js